wenbert/Pwede/README.md

 Component Dependencies
 ====
-This plugin relies on the Auth component enabled.
+This plugin relies on the Auth component enabled (see below).
 Make sure you have the Auth component setup and the 'authorize' parameter set to 'Pwede.Pwede'

 Usage